 - In Sonic the Comic, Charmy Bee after he bought out Crimson Cobra Inc ending the threat of the villian The Crimson Cobra.

 - Watchmen has an odd example in Adrian Veidt, formerly the superhero Ozymandias.
 His leaps-and-bounds advantages over the presumptive competition and near-monopolistic control of the market were acquired purely through genius understanding of the zeitgeist and where people will be spending their money next, rather than through dishonesty and cheating.
-Of course, it turns out that he's a Well-Intentioned Extremist using the money he makes from this to fund a plan that ultimately kills millions of people and leaves even more mentally damaged survivors... but in doing so he completely ends the threat of nuclear war as far as the reader can tell.
-But he's still a personable and friendly Benevolent Boss who's genuinely saddened when his young secretary dies in a planned attack intended for Veidt himself, and he does make his funds legitimately and without personal gain as a goal in mind, so he technically counts here.
+It turns out that he's a Well-Intentioned Extremist using the money he makes from this to fund a plan that ultimately kills millions of people and leaves even more mentally damaged survivors... but in doing so he completely ends the threat of nuclear war as far as the reader can tell.
+But he's still a personable and friendly Benevolent Boss who's genuinely saddened when his young secretary dies in a planned attack intended for Veidt himself (doubly sad because he planned the hit for himself, making him indirectly responsible), and he does make his funds legitimately and without personal gain as a goal in mind, so he technically counts here.

 - Austin Bux from Grandma Got Run Over by a Reindeer is very rich, and certainly not above commercialism, but is shown to be an all around decent guy and in the end promises to help Grandma Spankenheimer spread her store around the country.